CianHub/discord-translator-chat-bot/README.md

 # discord-translator-chat-bot
-A Discord chatbot that detects if a message is in English and if not translate that message to English.
+A Discord chatbot that detects if a message is in English and if not then translates that message to English.

 Server deployed on Heroku